 After several Group Bosses with considerable resistances, Kurse is significantly easy if you have effective team-up combinations beforehand.
 Since his Dark Elf mooks can change class randomly, they may even shift into the same class as Kurse; contrasting most flunky bosses whose sidekicks back-up class weaknesses.
 Kurse also has way less overall health than the earlier ones.

 Broken Base: The introduction of Venom as a boss in Daimon Hellstrom's Spec Op.
 While many are simply happy to see him appear, others are unhappy for various reasons.
 1) The Venom in-game is Mac Gargan, who is arguably the least popular version.
 2) Some players would rather see Mac Gargan in his original role as the Scorpion instead.
 3) Venom arguably appears as a supporting nemesis in a story arc he has little historical relation to, whereas some argue that the character is popular and has a strong-enough legacy that he should have been introduced in his own standalone Spec Op.
+(Though naturally, the developers are pressured to concentrated their efforts on characters Marvel still has the adaptation rights to, meaning much less Fantastic Four and Spider-man content overall.)
 4) His introduction as a villain (rather than a hero) means that he will only be recruitable via Lockboxes in the future, a contentious game mechanic.
+(Eventually, the Flash Thompson version of the character would be made the first to be made available, as a PVP bonus, then recruitable.)

 Character Tiers: Some heroes are definitely stronger than others, especially in PvP.
-The topmost tier (heroes who show up frequently if the player has them) is usually Captain America, Rescue, Phoenix, Emma Frost, Human Torch, Mockingbird, Wolverine and Scarlet Witch.
-Bottommost tier (heroes you almost never see used) is usually Spider-Woman, Mr. Fantastic, and Luke Cage.
+The topmost tier (heroes who show up frequently if the player has them) is usually Captain America, Rescue, Phoenix, Thane, Emma Frost, Human Torch, Mockingbird, Brown-Suit Wolverine, Dr. Doom and Scarlet Witch.
+Bottommost tier (heroes you almost never see used) is usually Spider-Woman, Mr. Fantastic, Thing and Luke Cage.
 The spaces in-between, though, are a bit more open to debate, especially since the metagame changes at different character levels and Playdom sometimes comes along and buffs weaker characters up to higher tiers.

 PvP is highly problematic in general.
 With each revamp/release, there's a selected group of heroes which are always selected.